 Mpox and Imvamune Vaccine

-Mpox is a rare viral illness that causes fever, headache, swollen lymph nodes and lethargy, followed by the development of a rash over a person’s body (see Monkeypox Fact Sheet for more).
+Mpox (formerly known as monkeypox) is a rare viral illness that causes fever, headache, swollen lymph nodes and lethargy, followed by the development of a rash over a person’s body (see Mpox Fact Sheet for more).
 Anyone with close personal contact with a person with mpox could be at risk.
 Most people recover on their own without treatment within a few weeks.
 However, some cases may be serious.

 How mpox spreads